Levan Kharabadze

-Levan Kharabadze (ლევან ხარაბაძე; 26 January 2000) is a Georgian professional footballer who plays as a left-back for Cypriot First Division club Pafos.
+Levan Kharabadze (ლევან ხარაბაძე; 26 January 2000) is a Georgian professional footballer who plays as a left-back for Erovnuli Liga club Torpedo Kutaisi.

+He is the two-time winner of the Erovnuli Liga.

 Club career

-Kharabadze started his professional career in his hometown club Torpedo Kutaisi, before moving to Dinamo Tbilisi in 2014.
+Kharabadze started his football career in his hometown club Torpedo Kutaisi, before moving to Dinamo Tbilisi in 2014.
+He scored his first top-league goal in a 4–1 win over Kolkheti 1913 on 27 April 2018.

 In January 2019, Kharabadze signed a year-and-a-half loan deal with Zürich.

 In February he made his debut in Swiss Super League, playing the full 90 minutes in a 1–3 against FC St. Gallen.

 In summer 2022 he moved to Pafos.

+A year later Kharabadze returned to Georgia to join Dinamo Batumi.
+He was a member of the squad that won the league in 2023.

+Following the 2024 season, the player returned to his childhood club Torpedo on a three-year deal.

 International

-He made his debut for the Georgia national football team on 26 March 2019 in a Euro 2020 qualifier against Ireland, as a 65th-minute substitute for Davit Khocholava.
+Kharabadze made his debut for the Georgia national football team on 26 March 2019 in a Euro 2020 qualifier against Ireland, as a 65th-minute substitute for Davit Khocholava.
+Later in June he played the whole match in a 3–0 win over Gibraltar.